 A journal file with name you provided with

 /j:parameter, is created for every run of the command line.
 Each drive you prepare has a journal file that must be uploaded when you create the import job.
-Drives without journal files are not processed.
+Drives without journal files aren't processed.

-- Do not modify the data on the disk drives or the journal file after completing disk preparation.
+Do not modify the journal files or the data on the disk drives, and don't reformat any disks, after completing disk preparation.

 For additional samples, go to Samples for journal files.

 Step 2: Create an import job

 Do the following steps to create an import job in the Azure portal.

 Log on to https://portal.azure.com/.

 - Select a subscription.

 - Select a resource group, or select Create new and create a new one.

 - Enter a descriptive name for the import job.
 Use the name to track the progress of your jobs.